Francis Tukey: Legacy

 Francis Tukey "demonstrated the police as a constant, serious, full-time presence into the social spaces of (Boston)."
 He patrolled the streets of Boston with the great efficiency.
 According to Tukey, "there were 227 houses of prostitution known in Boston, along with 26 gambling dens operating and 1500 shops selling liquor, of which 900 were run by Irishmen."
 He was appointed by the Boston Brahmins to control the growing population of immigrants, especially the Irish who were typically used as scapegoats of the time.
 Tukey increased the police force and increased the operating budget each year.
 The police force was so well trained, that it could be brought into "service on any emergency, at short notice, with all the uniformity and efficiency of a disciplined army."
 Tukey helped clean the streets in an obviously busy time for Boston.
 "It may be a question whether Francis Tukey is to the municipality what Fouche` was to the court of Napoleon."
 He is considered to be the most efficient police officer ever in Boston.
 Francis Tukey "styled himself as Boston's own Eugène François Vidocq, in regards to the vigilant detection of offenders" by forcing criminals to parade in public and arresting groups of people during police raids.
 He is also considered by many to be the Napoleon of his time during his reign as city marshal.

 Death

 Francis Tukey died in Sacramento, California on November 23, 1868.
-His burial site is at the Sacramento City Cemetery.